SeoBuAs/SeoBuAs/README.md

 * * *
 ![header](https://capsule-render.vercel.app/api?type=venom&color=auto&height=300&section=header&text=SeoBuAs&fontSize=90&fontColor=gray&strokeWidth=1&stroke=FFFFFF)
 * * *

+Hello, I'm BuAs, a Data Scientist and AI Researcher.
+I am passionate about tackling various challenges in the world and exploring innovative solutions through artificial intelligence.
+In my problem-solving process, I rely on persistence, carefully listening to and embracing the perspectives of my colleagues before personally validating their insights.
+Constantly seeking growth as a Data Scientist and AI Researcher, I eagerly dive into new experiences.
+Welcome to my GitHub, and feel free to reach out to me at any time—morning, afternoon, or even at midnight.

+---

 #### Experiences
 > - LG Aimers 4th / 2024.01.02 ~ 2024.02.26
 > - LG Aimers 5th / 2024.07.02 ~ 2024.08.30